pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

 ## Reactive Approach
 1. Single Data Owner
-2. Separate register/unregister observers from emit data/notify observers
+2. Separate subscribe/unsubscribe observers from emit data/notify observers
 3. Notify observers should be private
-4. Make data as something that observers can subscribe to to observe changes and get notified about the change, say Observable
+4. Make data as something that observers can subscribe to to observe changes and get notified about the change

 ## Observer, Observable and Subject - Nuts and Bolts of Reactive Programming